delphicventurescode/mjolnir_poeto_book_series/so_what_is_the_big_deal/README.md

 > 🏆 **Here is the big deal, stated plainly and triumphantly:**
 > The **mjolnir_poeto** book series represents a verified attempt at a **World Record for the most books of poetry published in two consecutive years** — over thirteen volumes completed between 2023 and 2024.
 > That record is currently in the process of being formally verified.
 What you are looking at is not just a poetry project.
+A second project in the series almost certainly holds the record for the most
+> book of poetry published in two consecutive years, using at least one constructed language.
 It is history being made, one haiku at a time.

 This directory explains the significance behind the creation of *The Dead Japanese Poets' Society Poetry Book* and related works.